 This month, I was introduced to the borderland of 15 students who were once strangers to me.

-Shyness, sexuality, health conditions, language and cultural barriers: It's amazing what we
+Shyness, sexuality, health conditions, language and cultural barriers: It's amazing what we let define us.
+These strangers are now my friends.

 One of my classmates, Magdalena, spoke in class about the difficulties of growing up in an English-speaking household with Latino roots: "I had never considered that simply because I was different from the other Hispanic girls in my class that it somehow made me any less Hispanic."